SYMBOLIC HEALING (also known as Cultural Healing)

 − debunked neurochemical models

-PROBLEMS OF MODERN CULTURE MODELS
+PROBLEMS OF MODERN CULTURAL MODELS

 − circular definitions – the model can ‘explain’ any problem